prince475/code-challenge-pahse-1/README.md

 A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

+### How to run
+- on the terminal, while in your project folder;
+- run <code>node studentGradeGenerator.js</code>
+The console will propmt you to Enter Marks, so that it can check and print out the correct grade for the value entered.

 ***
 ## Challenge 2: speedDetector
 This is a program that takes as input the speed of a car e.g 80 Km/hr.
 If the speed is less than 70, it prints “Ok”.
 Otherwise, for every 5 km/s above the speed limit (which is 70), it gives the driver one demerit point and prints the total number of demerit points.

+### How to run
+- on the terminal, while in your project folder;
+- run <code>node speedDetector.js</code>
+The console will propmt you to enter a value speed in Km/hr.It checks and prints out the response depending on the speed inputed.
 ***
 ## Challenge 3: netSalary calculator

 This a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
 Calculates the payee (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.
+### How to run
+- on the terminal, while in your project folder;
+- run <code>node netSalary.js</code>
+The console will propmt you to Enter your Net Salary.It takes the value entered, calculates the deductions and prints out the result, which is the value of Net Salary.

 ## Imported Files